AidanNelson/YORB2020/README.md

 ### License:

 Still figuring it out...
-For the moment, please contact me if you want to use any part of this code.
+For the moment, please contact me if you want to use any part of this repo.

 ### Credits